Trustees

 This can be very confusing as the documentation used to set up the Academy Trust and the Department for Education guidance for Academies uses these three titles interchangeably, depending on the context.
 In HCAT, this role is simply called ‘Trustee’.
 Trustees are made up of a diverse range of individuals.
 The Members will always appoint Trustees, and Trustees have the option to appoint associate Trustees.

-Our Trust Board Register of Business Interest for 2021-2022 can be accessed here – this includes for each of our trust’s members serving at any point over the past 12 months, their full names, date of appointment, date they stepped down (where applicable), and relevant business and pecuniary interests including governance roles in other educational institutions and also their attendance at meetings – Register of Business Interest HCAT 2022
+Our Trust Board Register of Business Interest includes for each of our trust’s members serving at any point over the past 12 months, their full names, date of appointment, date they stepped down (where applicable), and relevant business and pecuniary interests including governance roles in other educational institutions and also their attendance at meetings – HCAT Register of Business Interest

 Stephen Gallagher – Stephen is the Vice Chair of the Trust.
 Stephen has been a Parent Governor and is currently the Chair of Governors at Ward Green Primary School for over 15 years.
 In the past he has also been the Chair of Governors at another school.
 He is a solicitor specialising in employment law.
 This gives him experience with HR matters, workforce planning, and legal risk management and performance management/ improvement.